-Offering insight from the world's leading scholars and practitioners, peer learning from your counterparts around the globe, and one-to-one guidance from a team of professional coaches, this programme is for you if you are heading a public-sector organisation or you are moving into such a position in the next two years.
+Offering insight from the world's leading scholars and practitioners, and peer learning from your counterparts around the globe, this programme is for you if you are moving into the top leadership of a public-sector organisation in the next three to seven years.
 The experience is intense and demanding, engaging you through a mixture of classroom discussion, simulations, practical exercises and group work.